johannesalke/johannesalke/README.md

 I'm Johannes and I'm currently turning my scattered attention towards programming and technology.
 I'm familiar with Python and Go, though I also occasionally use Javascript for something on the frontend.

 My biggest project so far, and one I'm still working on improving when the API updates, is a CLI Client for the social network [Cyberspace](https://cyberspace.online).
-You can find it pinned below.
+It's written in Go, mostly using the standard library but with some Charmbracelet modules for graphical rendering.
+You can find it pinned below or under [this](https://github.com/johannesalke/cyberspacecli) link.

 <!--
 **johannesalke/johannesalke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.